 Jennifer Iiams is a pilot, a cat-lover, and in her spare time, she flies for Pilots N Paws.
 Iiams was born and raised in north Idaho.
-She flew occasionally growing up, and as she was becoming more interested in aviation in her late teens, a local college was starting an aviation composite program.
-She had decided to enroll when the funding for the local program fell through.
+As she was becoming more interested in aviation in her late teens, a local college was starting an aviation composite program.
+She decided to enroll but the funding for the local program fell through.
 An older sister was living in Kentucky, so she decided to moved there just to experience living in a new place.
 At the same time, her interest in aviation was growing.
 “I decided that either I was going to school to study aviation or I needed a way to get my foot in the door of the industry.”

 Iiams looked at some college programs but wasn’t sure where to specialize, so she got a job with a contract airline as a ground employee.
 “The work was throwing bags and moving airplanes.
 But that was the first time I became immersed into aviation, and it lit up my world.
 I had flown a couple times a year growing up, but you only see the airplanes through the window.
 To be out on the tarmac, to actually walk up and put my hand on the fuselage was eye-opening.”
-She worked her way up in a couple of contract aviation companies, then landed a job for United Airlines in Tulsa, Oklahoma.
-While there, she enrolled at Oklahoma State University, and in 2022 she completed her bachelor’s degree in aviation management and operations with the help of an EAA scholarship.
-One of the scholarship requirements is to do flight training, so in December 2020, Iiams was finally able to get her long-awaited pilot’s license.
-She says, “That scholarship, finally being able to fly, it completely changed my life in so many ways.”
-She relocated to Seattle, Washington with United, and in early 2022 she was hired by Boeing at their Everett, Washington, facility.
+She worked her way up in a couple of contract aviation companies, then landed a job for United Airlines in Tulsa, Oklahoma, and while there, she enrolled at Oklahoma State University.
+Concurrently, after being awarded an EAA scholarship Iiams was finally able to get her long-awaited pilot’s license, She says, “That scholarship, finally being able to fly, it completely changed my life in so many ways.”
+In 2022 she completed her bachelor’s degree at OSU in aviation management and operations.
+She then relocated to Seattle, Washington with United, and in early 2022 she was hired by Boeing at their Everett, Washington, facility.